 A virtual server is transferable between members of a high availability cluster.
 If the primary unit fails, the virtual server, including its assigned IP addresses and all services, is instantly transferred to the secondary unit.
 You can also create virtual servers with services to run only on a secondary unit that, in case of a failover, are transferred to the primary unit and vice versa.

-For HA failover, the management IP address and the 1st virtual server IP address are monitored by default.
 To configure transparent monitoring for HA clusters, create monitoring policies for interfaces and IP addresses.
 The virtual server stays up as long as these health check targets are reachable.

 The service layer runs on the virtual server layer of the firewall.
 It introduces the services such as firewall, HTTP proxy, VPN, and DHCP.
 The services use the configured IP addresses of the virtual server on which they are running.
 If the virtual server shuts down, all of the assigned services and IP addresses are also shut down and made unavailable.
 If the firewall is deployed in a high availability cluster, the services and necessary IP addresses transparently failover to the other HA unit.

 Some services can only be introduced once on a CloudGen Firewall:

 - Forwarding Firewall – Because the Firewall module is based on the kernel, you can only have one firewall service per firewall.

 - VPN – Because the VPN service is based on the kernel, it can only be introduced once on a firewall.
 The forwarding firewall and VPN service must be in the same virtual server.

 - Access Control and Mail Gateway – These services provide a user interface that is always bound to the first introduced service of their type.

 - HTTP Proxy – The HTTP proxy service can be introduced multiple times, but the HTTP proxy fail cache interface can only be used by one service.